Old River Severn, Upper Lode: Habitat and flora

 The meander now supports a diverse range of habitats as a result of the seclusion.
 These in turn support a variety of plant life and there are at least six nationally rare species.
 The channel has silted up at the furthest part from the main river.
 Where spoil has been dumped historically in the channel the area has become rough grassland.

 Habitats are open water, marginal mud, inland saltmarsh, willow carr, neutral grassland, scrub and woodland.
 The main river controls the level of the water which fluctuates as the Severn is a tidal river.

 Aquartic plants supported are pondweed, flowering rush, water forget-me-not, water-cress and water dock.
 There is white willow, crack willow and osier.
 In the area of rough grassland the nationally rare swamp meadow grass may be found.
 Woodland trees include alder and ash as well as willow.

 Nationally rare species supported include greater dodder which parasitises nettle.
 There is also tasteless water-pepper, small water pepper, mudwort and needle spike rush.
 This is the only known site in Gloucestershire for small water pepper, mudwort and needle spike rush.
 Narrow-leaved water plantain, keeled garlic (Allium carinatus), glaucous bulrush (Schoenoplectus tabernaemontani) and sea club rush (Scirpus maritimus) are also recorded.

 Fauna

-Birds include mallard, coot, Eurasian reed warbler and sedge warbler.
+Birds include mallard, coot, reed warbler and sedge warbler.
 Kingfisher are present and waders are reported such as redshank, common sandpiper and lapwing.
-Dragonflies are present including the relatively scarce hawker and white-legged damselfly.
+Dragonflies are present including the relatively scarce migrant hawker and white-legged damselfly.